 - SCM 3360 (Supply Chain Logistics – 3 credit hours) equivalent to SCM 7040 (Logistics Management – 3 credit hours)

-Co-op placement or practicum
+Co-op placement or applied project

 The following are minimum requirements for entry into the Master of Supply Chain Management program.
 Meeting these requirements does not guarantee acceptance into the program.

 To qualify for admission to the Master of Supply Chain Management and Logistics program, you must have a minimum of:

 - A three‐year bachelor degree from a post-secondary recognized educational institution (in any discipline)

 - A 3.0* admission GPA (on 4.5 scale) on the last 60 credit hours of university degree‐level study. *International student GPA calculation